-The groundwater management controls that will apply in each specific level will be defined in the revised groundwater rules and regulations.
-An example of the rules and regulations for groundwater quality and quantity that may be adopted are provided in Appendix D. The proposed controls are based on input from advisory agencies (including the UNL-CSD, UNL-Extension, NRCS, and USGS), water user input, input from crop consultants, and input from neighboring NRDs.
+The groundwater management controls that will apply in each specific Phase, Level, or IMP area will be defined in revised groundwater rules and regulations.
+Proposed actions for various groundwater quality phases and quantity levels are provided in Appendix D. The proposed controls are based on input from advisory agencies (including the UNL-CSD, UNL Extension, NRCS, and USGS), water user input, input from crop consultants, and input from neighboring NRDs.
 The intent of these discussions was to implement rules and regulations that will be protective of the groundwater resources and that are effective in reducing the pressures of increased groundwater demand and threats to water quality.
+At a minimum, the controls listed in Table 6.4-1 will be implemented through a revision to the rules and regulations.